g0ksun/CreditCard-EDA/README.md

 # Exploratory Data Analysis and Machine Learning Application on Credit Card Application Dataset

-This is an EDA exercise.
+This is an EDA exercise using Python.

 ## Objectives